And so the adventure begins.

 Preparation – Protecting Images

-The great thing about cloud storage is that I can access it anywhere in the world and upload my photos.
-When I get back to my desk, they’ll be there and ready to download.
-That is of course unless someone hacks into Google and destroys everything.
+The beauty of cloud storage is that I can access it anywhere worldwide and upload my photos as I go.
+When I return to my desk, everything will be there waiting for me to download.
+Unless, of course, someone hacks into Google and destroys everything.
+Who needs digital memories when you have the real thing, right?
+(Please don’t hack Google, hackers.
+Pretty please.)

 jw